ErpNetDocs/tech/advanced/jobs/index.md

 - The procedure is not currently working
 - There is no manually stated jobs that are currently running

-Then the conditions described above are met and then the jobs execution system will start a special long-running procedure called "System Jobs".
+Then the conditions described above are met and then the jobs execution system will start a special long-running procedure called *System Jobs*.
-The procedure can be monitored as every other long-running procedure in Procedures navigator in @@name or the Procedures tab in the Server Manager.
+The procedure can be monitored as every other long-running procedure in *Procedures* navigator in @@name or the *Procedures* tab in the *Server Manager*.

 The jobs execution system will create a list of pending jobs and will start executing them sequentially.
 The list is made on the base of the active jobs defined in the databases.